Daniel B. Zimmerman Mansion

-Daniel B. Zimmerman Mansion, also known as Manor Hill, now The Georgian Inn of Somerset, is a historic mansion located at Somerset Township, Somerset County, Pennsylvania.
+Daniel B. Zimmerman Mansion, also known as Manor Hill, now the Georgian Inn of Somerset, is a historic mansion located at Somerset Township, Somerset County, Pennsylvania.
 It was designed by noted Philadelphia architect Horace Trumbauer and built in 1915.
 It is a 3-story, brick Georgian Revival style mansion, with a five bay central section with a hipped roof, flanked by asymmetrical wings.
 It has housed a hotel since 2010.

 It was added to the National Register of Historic Places in 1995.

+It has actually operated as a hotel since 1990.
+It was purchased by lighthouse partners, who developed lighthouse place outlet mall in Michigan city, Indiana, in 1989.
+The Georgian Inn first opened in 1990.